dper/kanjioftheday/README.md

 The JLPT kanji lists are based on those from the old official JLPT documentation.

-The current version of the test has no official list, though, so we are forced to do some guesswork.
 The dictionaries are available from their original sources.

 * <http://nihongo.monash.edu/japanese.html>